[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Use it for: hand sex (on yourself or a partner), playing with non-silicone toys.

 It’s a tough call, but the organic aloe-based lube is a surprising winner for me!
-The slick, moisturising feel and the nice natural scent just clinch it.
+The slick, moisturising feel and the pleasant natural scent just clinch it.
 But honestly they’re all great products that absolutely deserve a place on your nightstand.

 FYI: this review was sponsored, which means Promescent paid me to test their products and write an honest review.
 Images are courtesy of Promescent and used with permission.
 All views are, as always, my own.